CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 ## <a name="performance">Performance Analysis</a>
-We use the default scene without anti-aliasing, stream compaction, first ray caching and material sorting, as the benchmark to compare with the optimizations below.
+We use a test scene of the mario model in the default cornell box without anti-aliasing, stream compaction, first ray caching and material sorting, as the benchmark to compare with the optimizations below.
+The mario glTF model contains 36,482 triangles.

 ### <a name="stream-compaction">Stream Compaction</a>
 In a path tracer, rays are traced through the scene to simulate light interactions.
 However, once a ray's path is terminated (e.g., it hits a light source or reaches a maximum number of bounces), there's no need to continue processing that ray.
 Stream compaction involves removing these terminated rays from further computations, thus avoiding unnecessary operations and associated memory accesses.
 In practice, we use the `thrust::partition` kernel to partition paths based on completion.
 This technique is crucial for efficiency and performance optimization in GPU programming and leverages key GPU architecture concepts.
 Below are some of the advantages: